Our Gifts Are Not Just Here For Us!

 There’s a reason there is little sense of delight when we only serve ourselves.
 Sharing our talents with other people creates greater fulfillment — this a win-win situation.
-We get to practice our talent, and people on the other end benefit from what we share.
+We get to practice our skills, and people on the other end benefit from what we share.

 Kaye Ramos says her friend Annie “is one of the most generous people I know.
 Not because she gives money away all the time, but because she unselfishly shares her talents.
 Annie does not desire recognition.
 She receives joy by using her natural abilities.

 I met her in a crocheting group.
 Her hands are very fast in looping yarns around.
-In a matter of a few hours, she can finish a prayer shawl for older people in nursing homes.
+In a few hours, she can finish a prayer shawl for older people in nursing homes.
 Residents love these shawls because they feel like a warm hug.
 They love the idea that someone devoted time to creating something for them.
-Annie uses her talents without leaving her own house, yet, other people benefit."
+Annie uses her talents without leaving her own house, yet, other people benefit.”

 2. Other Lives Are Changed

 Sherry, a former-ballerina-turned-attorney, married Bob, who is likewise an attorney.
 They started a program in 1984 called “City Hearts: Kids Say Yes to the Arts.”
-They genuinely believe in the potential and gifts of children who are trapped in the cycle of delinquency and poverty.
+They genuinely believe in the potential and gifts of children trapped in the cycle of delinquency and poverty.
 Bob and Sherry saw that using their talents is the first step to provide the appropriate avenue to transform and benefit these children.

 They believe that: “each child should have a vision of his or her place in the world to create a ripple effect in the sea of humanity.”